-- □ Attach a pre-filled steroid filled 1 or 3 cc syringe to a 5/8 inch, 25-g needle - $\Box$ Angle the needle downward at a 45 $\Box$ angle toward the tip of the middle finger. - □ Insert the needle at the distal wrist crease on the ulnar (medial) side of the palmaris longus tendon - $\Box$ Insert the needle to its hub - □ There should be no resistance to injection and minimal discomfort.
-If resistance is encountered, reposition the needle to avoid injection into the tendon - □ Remove syringe and needle, apply firm pressure with gauze - $\Box$ Clean and apply band-aid
+- $\square$ Angle the needle downward at a 45 $\square$ angle toward the tip of the middle finger. - ☐ Insert the needle at the distal wrist crease on the ulnar (medial) side of the palmaris longus tendon - ☐ Insert the needle to its hub - ☐ There should be no resistance to injection and minimal discomfort.
+If resistance is encountered, reposition the needle to avoid injection into the tendon - Remove syringe and needle, apply firm pressure with gauze - ☐ Clean and apply band-aid